UOA-CS732-SE750-Students-2024/project-group-fuzzy-foxes/README.md

   1. Go to [Node.js official website](https://nodejs.org/).
   2. Download the version suitable for your operating system (Windows, macOS, or Linux).
-  3. Follow the installation instructions on the website to install Node.js and npm.
+  3. Follow the installation instructions on the website to install Node.js and npm (included in the installation package).

 - This project requires MongoDB, If you don't have MongoDB (Recommend with MongoDBCompass) installed, follow these steps to install it:
   1. Go to [MongoDB Community Server Download](https://www.mongodb.com/try/download/community)
   2. Download the version suitable for your operating system (Windows, macOS, or Linux) and install it.
   3. During installation, Recommend to chose also download and install MongoDBCompass which is a powerful GUI-based navigation tool.

-  ## Code Overview

-- **main.ts:** Entry point of the application.
-- **src/components:** Contains all components used throughout the application.
-- **src/enums:** Defines some constants and enumeration types.
-Website theme mode (light theme and dark theme) as well as theme settings and hot list display settings
-- **src/types:** Some type aliases are defined to describe different data structures and configuration items.
-- **src/utils:** It defines some functions and constants for storing, retrieving, and removing data from localStorage, as well as the function of formatting numbers so that they can be displayed in a friendly format on the interface.

 ## Future Plans